Maxwell Inductance Bridge

 The circuit of the Maxwell-Wein Bridge is shown in Figure 2.

-Maxwell-Wein Bridge
+Maxwell-Wein Inductance Bridge Circuit

 Figure 2.
 Maxwell-Wein Inductance Bridge Circuit